Axial twist theory: Morphology

 The axial twist takes place in the early embryo of a vertebrate.
 There is an evolutionary pressure for animals towards bilateral symmetry, due to sexual selection (better looks to potential mates) and functional selection (e.g., better locomotion).
 The evolutionary pressure decreases with better symmetry.
-Accordingly, the pressure decreases as a body part is less associated with the body surface (less sexual selection) and the locomotor system (less functional selection).
+According to de Lussanet, the pressure decreases as a body part is less associated with the body surface (less sexual selection) and the locomotor system (less functional selection).
 Consequently, the axial twist theory predicts that small, systematic asymmetries remain on the outside of the body and that these asymmetries are larger on the inside of the body.
+The groupings of body parts in the hypothesis (the face and brain vs the rest of the body) is speculative.
+The hypothesis was originally proposed to explain the optic chiasm and the contralateral brain, but other asymmetries in the body can be speculatively connected to the axial twist.